Guide to Finding the Best Hospital in Singapore

-With so many medical facilities in Singapore, it can be it difficult to know which hospital will be the right option for you.
 For instance, how do you know which hospital is the best for your medical condition?
 And how do you know if you will be able to afford the healthcare bill?
-Luckily, Singapore is known to have some of the most high quality and efficient healthcare facilities in the world, regardless of which hospital you choose to get treated in.
-However, despite the overall theme of quality healthcare, Singaporean hospitals do have their differences.
-To help you understand these differences, we wrote a guide on how to choose the right hospital for your needs.
+Luckily, Singapore is known to have some of the most high quality and efficient healthcare facilities in the world, regardless of which hospital you get treated in.
+However, despite the overall theme of quality healthcare, hospitals do have their differences.
+To help you understand these differences, here is a guide on how to choose the right hospital for your needs.

 Public Hospitals

-Public Hospitals are hospitals that are owned by the government but are run as private companies.
-There are currently 16 public hospitals and specialty centres, of which 9 are acute public hospitals and 4 are community hospitals.
-Public hospitals usually provide government subsidies to Singaporean Citizens and Permanent Residents, with Singaporean Citizens paying the least, Permanent Residents paying a bit more and non-residents paying the most.
+There are currently 16 public hospitals and specialty centres — including 10 acute hospitals, one psychiatric hospital, five community hospitals — and 23 polyclinics.
+Public hospitals usually provide government subsidies to Singapore Citizens and Permanent Residents, with Singapore Citizens paying the least, Permanent Residents paying a bit more and non-residents paying the most.
 Wait times for public hospitals range between one hour and four hours, and patients are admitted on a first come first serve basis unless it is an emergency.

 Acute HospitalPhone NumberLocation